AakashKumarNain/Kaggle/Model_Explainability/readme.md

 The dataset can be downloaded from [Kaggle](https://www.kaggle.com/slothkong/10-monkey-species/home)

 ## Requirements
-In order to run the notebook, you must have the following packages installed:
+In order to run the notebook locally, you must have the following packages installed:
 * Python>=3.6
 * numpy>=1.15
 * scikit-learn